 The information on a typical energy bill can be confusing, but understanding it is a key step towards reducing your energy use and saving money on your bills.

-With the recent energy price cap increase from 1 October, it’s more important than ever to check your energy bills, not only to stay informed and in control, but also to ensure you’re not paying too much.
+With the recent energy price cap change from 1 July, it’s more important than ever to check your energy bills, not only to stay informed and in control, but also to ensure you’re not paying too much.